 In June 2009, 2 days before his 21st birthday, Justin Levene's life changed irrevocably.
 Whilst walking home from work, a cough caused a herniated and prolapsed disc.
 The subsequent surgeries all failed & caused damage to his spinal cord leaving him a paraplegic.
-After spending the next 18 months in hospital, with no rehabilitation & no physiotherapy, he had lost almost all of his independence, &, his body had withered away.
-Yet it was through this trauma, that he was able to develop a profound new outlook on life, & became determined to use this event as a catalyst to help himself & others.
-Sport has always been a key aspect of Justin‚Äôs life & it promptly became a lifeline & career.
-Initially through wheelchair basketball, & then with wheelchair racing, Justin quickly established himself as one of the world's top wheelchair athletes, with 29 marathon titles across the globe.
-Justin has used his expertise to begin educating others & regularly mentors newly injured patients & soldiers, ensuring everyone can have the skills needed to live successful & independent lives.
-Justin is an ambassador for several charities & an extremely active member of numerous consultative committees.
-A staunch activist for equality & human rights, he works tirelessly to see fair treatment for everyone.
+After spending the next 18 months in hospital, with no rehabilitation and no physiotherapy, he had lost almost all of his independence and his body had withered away.
+Yet it was through this trauma, that he was able to develop a profound new outlook on life and became determined to use this event as a catalyst to help himself and others.
+Sport has always been a key aspect of Justin's life and it promptly became a lifeline and career.
+Initially through wheelchair basketball and then with wheelchair racing, Justin quickly established himself as one of the world's top wheelchair athletes, with 29 marathon titles across the globe.
+Justin has used his expertise to begin educating others and regularly mentors newly injured patients and soldiers, ensuring everyone can have the skills needed to live successful and independent lives.
+Justin is an ambassador for several charities and an extremely active member of numerous consultative committees.
+A staunch activist for equality and human rights, he works tirelessly to see fair treatment for everyone.